-- (c) with a loss of pay due solely to the fact that the employee's salary could not exceed the maximum for the lower pay grade; - and who later returns within two (2) years to a position in a higher pay grade shall be considered, for purposes of salary adjustment, to be a restored employee under Section 6.077 of the Rules and Regulations for Personnel Administration. - 9.
-Implementation of the compensation plans specified herein shall be in accordance with procedures developed by the Secretary of Administration subject to this collective bargaining agreement and shall not be subject to the provisions of Chapter 25 of Title 3.
+(c) with a loss of pay due solely to the fact that the employee's salary could not exceed the maximum for the lower pay grade;

+9. Implementation of the compensation plans specified herein shall be in accordance with procedures developed by the Secretary of Administration subject to this collective bargaining agreement and shall not be subject to the provisions of Chapter 25 of Title 3.
 VSEA shall be granted a copy of the procedures thirty (30) days prior to implementation and shall retain the right to grieve any violation of this Agreement resulting from implementation of such procedures.

-RATE AFTER PROMOTION, UPWARD REALLOCATION OR REASSIGNMENT
+10. RATE AFTER PROMOTION, UPWARD REALLOCATION OR REASSIGNMENT